X

 3. Restriction of processing

-“Restriction of processing” means the marking of stored personal data with the aim of limiting its future processing.
+"Restriction of processing" means the marking of stored personal data with the aim of limiting their processing in the future.

 4. Profiling